testndev/web-tests-bad-practices/slides.md

   <img src="/logo/cypress-white.svg" class="absolute right-140px top-50px h-64px" />
 </div>

-<footer class="absolute bottom-25px right-40px p-2">Alain BEGEY & Alhusaine NEMER</footer>

 ---
 transition: fade-out
 ---

-# Intro
+# Introduction

 We will present some bad practices (and other pitfalls to avoid) while designing and implementing your tests with Cypress or Playwright.

-We have selected 10 bad practices (of courses many more exists), with code examples, using Cypress or Playwright.
-Some are executable.
+We have selected 10 bad practices (of course many more exists).

+Each one is illustrated with code examples, using [Cypress.io](https://www.cypress.io/) or [Playwright](https://playwright.dev/).

+Some are executable, targeting simple "[GitHub login](https://github.com/login)" page and more complex "[Microsoft Math Solver](https://mathsolver.microsoft.com/fr)".

-Some points will be specific to these frameworks, others will be common to any testing framework.
+Some points will be specific to these frameworks, others will be common to any (Web) testing framework: [WebdriverIO](https://webdriver.io/), [Jest](https://jestjs.io/), [JUnit](https://junit.org/junit5/docs/current/user-guide/)...

 <!--
 Here is another comment.